 Casper will join our team in December to focus on making a meaningful contribution not just to Under The Wave, but also to the communities and conservation status of Zanzibar’s marine ecosystem.

-Casper Morsh
+Casper Morch

 Othman